 Clinical Promotion Program

 Craig Hospital encourages the best and the brightest of our nurses to stay at the bedside where our patients truly benefit from their knowledge and experience.
-To reward nurses and encourage continued clinical practice we support a clinical ladder program for RN's with the potential to earn an additional 5% pay differential.
+To reward nurses and encourage continued clinical practice we support a professional ladder program for RN's with the potential to earn an additional 5% pay differential.
 Nurses participate in a variety of professional, educational and community activities to maintain their clinical promotion status.

 We value the contribution our employees make to the development of new staff.
 To support this contribution, we pay a preceptor differential to those dedicated employees who share their time, knowledge and skills with new employees.

 The Craig Nursing Program is managed through a shared governance model.
-As an employee of the nursing department at Craig Hospital you will be a member of the Professional Nursing Alliance, which is governed by the Nursing Practice Council (NPC.)
+As an employee of the nursing department at Craig, you will be a member of the Professional Nursing Alliance, which is governed by the Nursing Practice Council (NPC).
 The NPC is chaired by the president of the NPC who is a staff nurse elected by their peers.
 There are four key working committees of the NPC: professional development, evidence based practice and research, workforce development and professional clinical practice.
 These committees and the NPC are the decision making structures for professional nursing practice.